DevashishX/LTNcoder/README.md

 ## Introduction

-Recent developments in the field of neuro- symbolic AI have introduced Logic Tensor Networks (LTN) as a means to inte- grate symbolic knowledge into neural networks using real-valued logic.
-In this work, we propose a neuro-symbolic approach that integrates domain knowl- edge into neural anomaly detection using LTN and Declare constraints.
+Recent developments in the field of neuro- symbolic AI have introduced Logic Tensor Networks (LTN) as a means to integrate symbolic knowledge into neural networks using real-valued logic.
+In this work, we propose a neuro-symbolic approach that integrates domain knowledge into neural anomaly detection using LTN and Declare constraints.

 ![LTN learning setup](./Autoencoder_LTN_learning.png)